RasppleII/rasppleii.github.io/a2cloud/index.md

 ### Spectrum

-[Spectrum][67], for the Apple IIgs, is not provided on the A2CLOUD disk, [but is freely available for download][69].
+[Spectrum][], for the Apple IIgs, is not provided on the A2CLOUD disk, [but is freely available for download][Spectrum DL].
 From the Settings menu, choose Port and select the printer port at 4800 baud.
 Then in the Settings menu, choose Online Display and select VT-100 (monochrome text), or ANSI (color and graphic text, though slower).
 Then from the Show menu, choose Online Display.